 I’m a daughter who today lost her Dad.
+The man who raised her alone in an era without the internet to answer his questions.
 Her Daddy, as she has always been (and will always be) a Daddy’s Girl.
 If you’re a Dad to a daughter, I’d like you to do something for me, if you don’t mind.

 If your daughter is an adult, go get coffee with her.
 Ask her about her job and be sincerely impressed with her accomplishments.
 Sincerely impressed with her as an adult.
 If she has kids, be truly amazed by her parenting.
 You will probably never understand how much she values your approval, but know it is worth more to her than gold.

 Do these things for me – a daughter whose Daddy did those things for her.
 And so, so much more.
 I could start today writing about the things that made my Dad the best father a girl could ask for, and I would not stop writing for years.
 And there would still be more to tell, more that I’ve forgotten over the years.

 Hug your daughter today, for me.
 Because my Dad will never be able to hug me again.